 UMCDF was developed to meet a specialized military mission - destruction of stockpiled chemical weapons.
-Construction, operation, and future de-commissioning and monitoring are heavily regulated by numerous state and federal Oregon DEQ.
+Construction, operation, and future de-commissioning and monitoring are heavily regulated by numerous state and federal agencies, including but not limited to EPA and Oregon DEQ.
 Industrial development in the Depot Industrial exception area (Subarea 1) would not be limited by or adversely affect air, water, land or energy resources at or near the site.
 The air shed at the Depot site is not identified as in violation of any air quality regulations.
 The various missions and activities at the Depot have resulted in releases of contaminants to the environment in portions of the installation.
 Environmental remediation and investigation have been taking place since the 1980's and the entire facility has been thoroughly examined and environmental issues have been largely resolved (Umatilla Chemical Depot Site Assessment Report, May 2, 2006).
 Additionally, Subarea 1 has largely served as a "buffer area" for the Depot and has not had the environmental clean-up issues faced in other areas of the site.
 There is no surface water on the Depot due to the small amount of precipitation and the porous soils.
 The Depot site is within two of the four critical groundwater areas in the Umatilla River Basin designated by Oregon Water Resource Department in 1976.
 Umatilla County is not targeting large water users (such as agricultural processing plants) for this exception area.
 Instead, Subarea 1 will be targeted and marketed to attract and accommodate freight distribution, warehouse and logistics uses that can leverage the unique access to transportation facilities.

-On a statewide basis, very close and convenient While a final decision on what agency/entity freeway access has been consistently identified as a primary consideration in determining if sites were of "statewide significance for job creation."
+On a statewide basis, very close and convenient freeway access has been consistently identified as a primary consideration in determining if sites were of "statewide significance for job creation."
 The locational advantages of the Subarea 1 exception area with its virtually immediate access to two interstate freeways is about as good as it gets for major warehousing and distribution companies serving central and eastern Oregon, Washington, Idaho and northern California.
 Given this, building size should not be an obstacle to the siting of such uses at this location.
-The amount land in Subarea 1 is appropriate given the location of existing interchanges and parcel depth required to establish developable industrials parcels, provide the infrastructure to support future industrial development and to allow the subarea Guard - the Depot Industrial zone only allows to be master planned in a comprehensive manner.
-The amount of land in subareas 2 and 3 exception area.
-Therefore, the uses that will be is related to and reflects the area already committed to development.
+The amount land in Subarea 1 is appropriate given the location of existing interchanges and parcel depth required to establish developable industrials parcels, provide the infrastructure to support future industrial development and to allow the subarea to be master planned in a comprehensive manner.
+The amount of land in subareas 2 and 3 is related to and reflects the area already committed to development.